Battles of Madhar and Harura: Battle of Madhar

 Mus'ab dispatched his agents to Kufa to recruit supporters and weaken Mukhtar in his stronghold.
 Mus'ab's army was divided into the fifths of Basra, each representing an Arab tribal faction.
 They were the Banu Bakr led by Malik ibn Misma al-Bakri, the Abd al-Qays led by Malik ibn al-Mundhir, the Ahl al-Jibal led by Qays ibn al-Haytham al-Sulami, the Azd led by Ziyad ibn Amr al-Ataki, and the Banu Tamim led by al-Ahnaf ibn Qays.
-In command of the left wing was Muhallab ibn Abi Sufra, while the right wing was commanded by Umar ibn Ubaydallah ibn Ma'mar al-Taymi.
+In command of the left wing was al-Muhallab ibn Abi Sufra, while the right wing was commanded by Umar ibn Ubayd Allah al-Taymi.
 His infantry was led by Abbad ibn al-Husayn al-Habati.
 In addition to the Basran troops, the Kufan refugees were also present in his army.

 Upon learning of Mus'ab's advances, Mukhtar rallied the Kufans with promises of victory at Madhar.
 His army was commanded by Ahmar ibn Shumayt.
 Some of Mukhtar's troops, which were with Ibn al-Ashtar in Mosul, returned to Mukhtar after Ibn al-Ashtar's indifference to Mukhtar's letters.
 Ibn Shumayt's right wing was led by Abd Allah ibn Kamil al-Shakiri, Abd Allah ibn Wahab al-Jushami commanded his left wing, Kathir ibn Ismail al-Kindi led the infantry, while a certain Abd al-Saluli was in charge of the cavalry.
 The mawālī faction was led by the chief of Mukhtar's personal guard, Abu Amra Kaysan.
 Ibn Shumayt advanced towards Basra and camped at Madhar, where Mus'ab arrived shortly afterward.
 Though the mawālī were mounted, the commander of Ibn Shumayt's left wing, Abd Allah ibn Wahab, an Arab who likely disdained the mawālī, suggested that they were weak, prone to flight if attacked, and therefore should be made to fight on foot.
 Ibn Shumayt accepted the advice and ordered the mawālī to dismount.